COMP122/comp122-f22/digital_logic/notes_11_2.md

    1. Boolean Algebra Simplification
    1. Karnaugh Maps

 ## Questions
    1. M/W M:
+      - How do I get my overall score for the class?
    1. M/W A:
    1. T/R M:
    1. T/R A: